ackben0226/Price-Strategy-Using-A-B-Testing/README.md

 - __Adjusted Revenue:__ Calculated as ___Quantity Sold___ __*__ ___Adjusted Price___.

 ## 3. __Code Implementation & Visualizations__
+The Python code used to conduct the A/B tests, perform data analysis, and generate results is hosted on GitHub.
+You can explore the code and run the analysis yourself:
+__GitHub Repository:__ Price Strategy Using A/B Testing - GitHub
 ### A/B Testing for Discount Strategy

 The following code implements an A/B test to evaluate the impact of a 10% discount on revenue for a specific product category: